MicroEJ Platform Configuration¶

 The list of modules is in the second tab of the platform configuration tab.
 A module may require a configuration step to be installed into the platform.
 The Modules Detail view indicates if a configuration file is required.

 Low Level API Pattern¶

-Each time the user must supply C code that connects a platform component to the target, a Low Level API is defined.
-There is a standard pattern for the implementation of these APIs.
+Each time the user has to supply the C code that links a platform component to the target hardware, a Low Level API is defined.
+There is a standard pattern for the definition and implementation of these APIs.
 Each interface has a name and is specified by two header files:

 [INTERFACE_NAME].hspecifies the functions that make up the public API of the implementation.
 In some cases the user code will never act as a client of the API, and so will never use this file.